She’s got it covered

 How well did Northwestern prepare you for your career?

-What are some of your favorite memories from NWC?
+What’s one of your favorite memories from NWC?

 What did you most appreciate about your math mentors?